Pylons/pyramid/docs/narr/configuration.rst

 Declarative configuration mode is the configuration mode in which developers cede the most amount of control to the framework itself.
-Because application developers cede a more control to the framework, it is also the hardest mode of configuration to understand.
+Because application developers cede a more control to the framework, it is also harder to understand than purely imperative configuration.
 However, using declarative configuration has a number of benefits, the primary benefit being that applications configured declaratively can be *overridden* and *extended* by third parties without requiring the third party to change application code.

 .. note::